OpenEvalProject/evals/manuscripts/elife-58061/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/58061/elife-58061-fig3-v2.jpg)

-**Figure 3.:** (a) fold change in recombination rates for attI x attI, attC x attC, and attI x attC of intermediate steps in the construction of intI1 containing a variety of combinations of mutations.
+**Figure 3.:** (a) fold change in recombination rates for attI x attI, attC x attC, and attI x attC of intermediate steps in the construction of intI18mut containing a variety of combinations of mutations.
 Bars represent average values of at least three independent experiments.
 Error bars show standard error.
 Mutations are indicated only on top of blue bars but mutants are depicted in the same order among the three graphs.
 Arrows and the '+' symbol in 5x, 6x, and 8x mutants mean that mutations shown are added to those in the previous mutant.
-Strain numbers are found in 8mutSupplementary file 2. (b) negative correlation between the activity in attI x attI reactions and that in attC x attC (above) (Spearman test, r = −0.945, P (two-tailed) <0.0001; log-log regression R2: 0.973); and attI x attC reactions (below) (Spearman test, r = −0.654, P (two-tailed) = 0.0336; log-log regression R2: 0.13). (c) expected and observed increases in recombination rates among mutants containing subsets of the mutations in intI Expected values are obtained based on a multiplicative model in the absence of epistasis.
-The lower recombination rates observed are indicative of negative epistatic interactions among mutations.8mut.
+Strain numbers are found in Supplementary file 2. (b) negative correlation between the activity in attI x attI reactions and that in attC x attC (above) (Spearman test, r = −0.945, P (two-tailed) <0.0001; log-log regression R2: 0.973); and attI x attC reactions (below) (Spearman test, r = −0.654, P (two-tailed) = 0.0336; log-log regression R2: 0.13). (c) expected and observed increases in recombination rates among mutants containing subsets of the mutations in intI8mut.
+Expected values are obtained based on a multiplicative model in the absence of epistasis.
+The lower recombination rates observed are indicative of negative epistatic interactions among mutations.

-## Construction of alleles pooling the eight mutations
+### Construction of alleles pooling the eight mutations

 From this first round of directed evolution experiments we selected eight different substitutions obtained in the three codes, conferring a gain in recombination activity (T118S, D161G, H162Q, K219R, D299E, G319E, G320D, and A329T) (Figure 2a, asterisks) and combined them together in the intI1 allele to try to obtain a highly hyperactive mutant.
 Intermediate steps in the construction of this mutant showed a clear trend toward attI x attI hyperactivity yet with some exceptions.
 For instance, the triple mutant (T118S, D161G, and G320D) is less active than any of the three possible double mutants.
 The final intI18mut allele showed a 100-fold increase in ancestral (attI x attI) activity (from 1.82 × 10−4 to 1.85 × 10−2) compared to intI1 (Figure 3a).

 We sought to elucidate if a gain of recombination efficiency for the ancestral reaction came with a trade-off in the modern reactions, i.e.: attI x attC and attC x attC (Figure 3a).
 We observed a strong trade-off between attI x attI and attC x attC reactions (log-log regression R2: 0.973; p<0.0001), and a weak 1 between attI x attI and attI x attC reactions (log-log regression R2: 0.13; P: 0.034) (Figure 3b), suggesting that there is a conflict among protein conformations allowing integrases to specifically process attI or attC sites.
 Interestingly, trade-offs are not always homogeneous: for example, among alt1l.e and alt2l.e. alleles, some attI x attI hyperactive mutants show small gains for the attI x attC reaction too, while others show dramatic losses of activity (almost 6 orders of magnitude) (Appendix 1—figure 2).
 The variety of trade-offs suggest that there is a general -but not strict- balance between the structural conformations that allow for the efficient recognition or processing of attI and attC sites.

-## Negative epistasis is prevalent among mutations
+### Negative epistasis is prevalent among mutations

 From the attI x attI data in Figure 3a, one can easily suspect that combination of beneficial mutations would perform less well than expected from the effect of individual mutations.
 This phenomenon, named negative epistasis, could hamper our efforts to obtain hyperactive integrases.
 To assess the presence of such epistatic interactions, we have plotted the observed and expected gains in recombination frequency for a subset of mutants for which we have data for isolated and combined mutations (Figure 3c).
 Observed recombination frequencies were clearly lower than expected (assuming a multiplicative model, typical of independent loci), suggesting pervasive negative epistasis in our experiments.
 As an example, the three mutations obtained with intI1 in the first round of experiments (T118S, D161G, and G320D), conferring a 7.6-, 5.4-, and 7.2-fold increase in activity respectively, would lead in a non-epistatic scenario to a ≈300-fold activity increase.
 Instead, the gain in activity with the three mutations is approximately 10-fold and is actually slightly lower than the gain of double mutants (Figure 3a).
 The combination of these three mutations with all other mutations selected in the first round of experiments except G319E (for which we do not have individual data), would lead in a non-epistatic scenario to a 3.75·104-fold increase in activity in a theoretical intI17mut, again very far from the observed 102-fold gain obtained in the intI18mut bearing all mutations (Figure 3c).
 We obtained statistical support for negative epistasis by computing error in epistasis estimation (σε) through error propagation (Trindade et al., 2009) (see Materials and methods).
 These negative epistatic interactions indicate that the benefits of these mutations are not independent.
 To go further we needed to explore the contribution of new mutations.

-## Second round of directed evolution experiments
+### Second round of directed evolution experiments

 We sought to obtain the recombination rates on ds-DNA of integrase ancestors.
 Since we cannot determine this value, we take the rate of modern (ss-DNA) reactions in IntI1 as a hypothetical optimum.
 We hence aim to cover the four orders of magnitude gap between modern and ancestral activities in IntI1.
 We decided to re-evolve the intI18mut allele.
 To do so while preserving the exploration of a larger protein sequence space, we inserted the same mutations in both alternative alleles to obtain alt18mut and alt28mut and subjected them to the same re-evolution experiment in parallel. intI18mut, alt18mut and alt28mut alleles were subjected to randomization through error-prone PCR, established as libraries, and selected for attI x attI hyperactivity.
 After four enrichment cycles, we sequenced a subset of clones from each experiment and tested their recombination frequency through a modified chromosomal setup (as the one used in the new enrichment cycles) to increase the dynamic range of our experiment (see Appendix 1—figure 3, and Materials and methods).
 The level of variability within the population was still high at this point in all three populations, but in some cases focusing on the abundance of amino acid substitutions across haplotypes revealed a clearer result.
 The complete list of mutations found in this re-evolution experiment are listed in Supplementary file 1, but the main results are presented in Figure 4a and summarized below.

 ![Figure 4.](https://cdn.elifesciences.org/articles/58061/elife-58061-fig4-v2.jpg)

 **Figure 4.:** a: list of mutations found among the three 8mut alleles after four cycles.
-Substitutions that are not reachable from the intI1 code are highlighted in red. b: fold increase in recombination rates for the 8mutattI x attI reaction of all mutants compared to their parental 8mut allele.
+Substitutions that are not reachable from the intI18mut code are highlighted in red. b: fold increase in recombination rates for the attI x attI reaction of all mutants compared to their parental 8mut allele.
 Bars represent average values of at least three independent experiments.
 Error bars show standard error.
-Statistically significant results are indicated by * (alpha = 0.05). c: Analysis of the mutations found in the alt1 mutant C122.
+Statistically significant results are indicated by * (alpha = 0.05). c: Analysis of the mutations found in the alt18mut mutant C122.
 Of both non-synonymous mutations, only E103K produces a relevant increase in activity. d: Mutational pathways in our experiments highlight the importance of broad sequence space exploration.
-Mutation S173R, conferring a high activity gain, was only found in the 8mutalt1 code because intI1 and alt2 codes needed an additional mutation to access that codon.
-Glycine to aspartic acid substitution (G320D) appeared in the intI allele in the first round of experiments and was included in both alt alleles using two different codons.
-It then re-evolved to asparagine (D320N), a residue that was not reachable from any of the starting codons with a single mutation.8mut
+Mutation S173R, conferring a high activity gain, was only found in the alt1 code because intI1 and alt2 codes needed an additional mutation to access that codon.
+Glycine to aspartic acid substitution (G320D) appeared in the intI allele in the first round of experiments and was included in both alt8mut alleles using two different codons.
+It then re-evolved to asparagine (D320N), a residue that was not reachable from any of the starting codons with a single mutation.

-## intI18mut
+#### intI18mut

 Only two haplotypes, C326 and C325, were found more than once.
 Allele C326 contained, among others, a Y220N substitution within the I2 domain and showed recombination frequencies approximately seven times higher than the parental intI18mut haplotype and 400 times higher than WT intI1 (Figure 4b).
 Haplotype C325 showed a toxicity phenotype, with cultures showing very poor growth in inducing conditions.
 Mutations were tested separately to decipher their contribution (Appendix 1—figure 4).
 How such an haplotype was present at this stage of purification of the library, remains cryptic.

-## alt18mut
+#### alt18mut

 Diversity in this library was high (Supplementary file 1) but some amino acid substitutions were particularly prevalent among a variety of different haplotypes.
 V315A is, for instance, found in combination with other mutations in five other haplotypes (totaling 35% (11/31) of haplotypes).
 A similar phenomenon was observed for S173R and D320N substitutions.
 Prevalent mutations and alleles were tested, showing a variety of activity gains (Figure 4b).
 Mutations E103K and E130K were tested independently (Figure 4c), revealing that only E103K had a beneficial effect on activity.
 The re-evolution from G320D to D320N in this set of experiments underscores the intrinsic limitations of directed evolution experiments in sequence space exploration (Figure 4d).
 Interestingly, the S173R mutation -that is out of reach from the intI1 code- exemplifies how the use of synonymous genes can partly alleviate such limitations.

-## alt28mut
+#### alt28mut

 Sequencing of 26 clones revealed a more homogeneous population than alt18mut (Figure 4a and Supplementary file 1).
 The V315A substitution already observed in alt18mut, was the most prevalent one, followed by D320N and E103A/K. It is noteworthy that 20 haplotypes bore mutations in the 5’-UTR.
 These mutations do not change protein activity but may influence translation efficiency and hence bias our selection cycles.
 Here, the prevalence of 5’ UTR mutations is high enough to suspect that this region is non-optimal.
 We assessed if the 5’ region of the transcript could be interfering with transcription of the alt28mut gene (as we found in Escudero et al., 2018), but saw no differences in folding energies between WT and mutated 5’-UTRs (−6.1 kcal mol−1 in all cases).
 This, combined with the linkage of UTR mutations to substitutions that appear alone in other codes, led us to consider UTR mutations in alt28mut as hitchhiking events.

 Five mutations considered to be biologically relevant in this round of enrichment cycles, i.e.: E103K, S173R, Y220N, V315A, D320N, and A321G, were selected for further experiments.

-## Purifying epistasis
+### Purifying epistasis

 Our results on the activity gain in mutants gathering several mutations suggested the presence of negative epistatic interactions between them (Figure 3c).
 In order to reach our goal of obtaining IntI1 mutants with a similar efficiency on attI x attI as that of WT IntI1 on attI x attC (modern integration reaction), we needed to obtain a four order of magnitude gain in activity.
 After two rounds of experiments some alleles showed increases of almost three orders of magnitude.
 Yet future experiments aiming to unravel structural aspects of integrase binding and processing of the attI site will need a highly active protein that is as close to the WT as possible.
 This, together with the negative epistasis observed, prompted us to avoid pooling together more mutations, but rather to try to obtain the minimal combination of mutations with the highest effect.
 To do so we established a library of mutants containing all possible combinations of 13 biologically relevant mutations.
 These are: E103K, T118S, D161G, H162Q, S173R, K219R, Y220N, D299E, V315A, G319E, G320D/N, A321G, and A329T.
 The rationale of this experiment is that by subjecting this library to our enrichment cycles we should be able to select the combination of mutations showing the highest levels of activity.
 Because of design constraints in regions with high variability (see Materials and methods) the theoretical number of different alleles in the library was 24,576.
 To maximize the chances of containing all alleles, we established a library of approximately five times this size.
 As a preliminary validation step, we sequenced 50 clones and observed a high level of heterogeneity of alleles, with an even distribution of WT and mutated sequences at each residue of interest.
 We also observed unintentional mutations in approximately 40% of the alleles.
 This was not completely unexpected, due to the number of rounds of PCR amplification performed to assemble all the fragments, and despite the use of low error rate polymerases (see Materials and methods).
 Once validated, we subjected this library to the new enrichment cycles to select for the best combination of mutations.
 An estimate of recombination rates was measured en masse at each step (Appendix 1—figure 5).
 Recombination activity increased 20-fold during the first four cycles and seemed to plateau from cycle five, leading us to stop the selection process at cycle 6.
 We sequenced 39 clones of the library at this stage.
 Among them we obtained 18 different haplotypes of which 13 were unique and five were found eight, eight, five, three, and two times each.
 All sequences found more than once were tested for recombination frequency, together with one of the sequences with a single representative (Figure 5a).
 All clones showed significant increases in recombination rates compared to intI18mut, and three of them (Seq 3, Seq 5, and Seq 7) did so by combining a different subset of eight mutations (Figure 5b).
 Importantly, sequences Seq 5, Seq 7, and Seq 19 show a 100-fold increase compared to intI18mut, reaching our target of 10,000-fold increase compared to WT intI1.
 In these mutants, the activity levels for the attI x attI reaction are similar to those of the modern attI x attC activity in the wild type integrase.
 All alleles were specifically tested for second strand exchange activity (Escudero et al., 2016) and showed a variety of gains, with some reaching almost 2000 fold increase compared to WT intI1, confirming the increase in bona fide ancestral activity in some -but not all- cases (Appendix 1—figure 6) (see discussion).
 To assess the trade-offs entailed by these mutations for other reactions, sequences containing eight mutations were tested for the attI x attC and the attC x attC reactions in a similar chromosomal assay.
 Recombination activity was normalized to that of IntI1 and compared to the intI18mut allele (Figure 5a).
 The asymmetry of trade-offs is in some cases remarkable.
 For instance, while the 10-fold increase obtained in Seq 3 for the attI x attI reaction comes with a symmetrical 10-fold loss for attC x attC, Seq 7 increases 100-fold its activity for the attI x attI reaction, while not decreasing at all its recombination rate on attC x attC.
 These alleles show a rising trend but no significant differences for the attI x attC reaction.

 ![Figure 5.](https://cdn.elifesciences.org/articles/58061/elife-58061-fig5-v2.jpg)

-**Figure 5.:** a: fold change in recombination rates -relative to intI1- for the attI x attI, attC x attC, and attI x attC reactions of mutants obtained after epistasis purification (intI1 is also shown for clarity).
-Gains in 8mutattI x attI activity entail asymmetrical losses for attC x attC.
+**Figure 5.:** a: fold change in recombination rates -relative to intI1- for the attI x attI, attC x attC, and attI x attC reactions of mutants obtained after epistasis purification (intI18mut is also shown for clarity).
+Gains in attI x attI activity entail asymmetrical losses for attC x attC.
 Bars represent average values of at least three independent experiments.
 Error bars show standard error.
 Statistically significant differences are indicated by * (alpha = 0.05) and non-significance by ‘ns’. b: allele-ID (identity of the residues at the 13 positions of interest) of the most prevalent mutants after epistasis purification.

-## Mutant dynamics during cycles
+### Mutant dynamics during cycles

 Understanding epistasis between the mutations obtained can reveal structural constraints influencing integrase evolution.
 To study epistasis interactions, we sequenced the initial library and three time-points of the epistasis purification assay (cycles one, three, and six) using PacBio SMRT bell sequencing.
 This technology provides long reads and allows phasing mutations into haplotypes.